TheSoftwareHouse/react-starter-boilerplate/docs/integration-with-api-backend.md

 ### Actions

-In order to add new request you have to create an **Action** and add it under `src/api/actions` directory.
+In order to add new request you have to create an **Query** and add it under `src/api/actions` directory.
 Instead of creating plain actions you should export action creators - functions that returns an action based on the arguments passed (e.g. payload which should be sent to the API).